 The first part of the balance relates to document duty payable to the Commissioner for Revenue.
-The balance due in this respect is €1,096K.
-The remaining balance relates to income tax and to trade creditors in respect of services provided to the Company.
-The total payables (trade, not insurance) as at December 2021 was €3,935K.
+The balance due in this respect is €1,155K.
+The remaining balance relates to trade creditors in respect of services provided to the Company amounting to €363K.
+The total payables (trade, not insurance) as at December 2022 was €1,518K.
 There are no differences between the Solvency II valuation and IFRS valuation of payables (trade, not insurance) and no change in the valuation approach during the reporting period.
 No estimation methods, adjustment for future value or valuation judgements are required for these balances.